llvm/llvm-project/llvm/docs/LangRef.rst

 multiple atomic stores.
-The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic loads, and the load has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.
+The type of the pointee must be an integer, pointer, or floating-point type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.  ``align`` must be explicitly specified on atomic loads and must typically be a power of two greater or equal to the size of the `<value>` type, or the AtomicExpand pass will convert it to a libcall. ``!nontemporal`` does not have any defined semantics for atomic loads.

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
 It is the